physera/onelogin-aws-cli/README.md

  - `client_secret` - Client Secret for the user to use to authenticate against the OneLogin api.
 See [Working with API Credentials](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) for more details.
+- `aws_app_id` - ID of the AWS App instance in your OneLogin account.
+  This ID can be retrieved by going to Onelogin and navigating to `Administration` -> `APPS` -> `<Your app instance>`, and copying it from the URL in the address bar.
+- `role_arn` - AWS Role ARN to become after authenticating against OneLogin.
+  Specifying this will disable the display of available roles and the interactive choice to select a role after authenticating.

 ### Example